bidhyapokharel/Predict-Market-Volatility/README.md

 ![alt text](https://github.com/bidhyapokharel/Predict-Market-Volatility/blob/master/Documentation-Report/RocCURVE1.png)

 ## Summary:
 	The left corner of our model is quite near to top-left corner but not exactly so the roc curve of our model is average.
 	In general AUC of 0.8-0.9 is considered good but above 0.9 is considered excellent.
 	And also our accuracy score for model is not that good so let's try some Hyperparameter tuning.

 **Hyperparmeter Tuning**

 There are various different methods for Hyperparameter Tuning But we don't have that great number of independent features so we'll choose GridSearchCV for hyperparameter tuning for our model.
-Most of the variables in algorithms cannot be changed (parameters) but we can change few parameterss (Hyperparameters) to tune our Logistic Regression model like:
-    1. estimator: In this we have to pass the models or functions on which we want to use GridSearchCV
-    2. param_grid: Dictionary or list of parameters of models or function in which GridSearchCV have to select the best.
-    3. Scoring: It is used as a evaluating metric for the model performance to decide the best hyperparameters, if not especified then it uses estimator score.
-    4. cv : In this we have to pass a interger value, as it signifies the number of splits that is needed for cross validation.
-By default is set as five.
-    5. n_jobs : This signifies the number of jobs to be run in parallel, -1 signifies to use all processor.

-Code:
+## Code:
 	from sklearn.model_selection import GridSearchCV

 	penalty=['l1', 'l2', 'elasticnet']
-solver=['newton-cg', 'lbfgs', 'liblinear', 'sag', 'saga'] max_iter=[100,200,300,350]
+	solver=['newton-cg', 'lbfgs', 'liblinear', 'sag', 'saga']
+	max_iter=[100,200,300,350]

 	random_grid={'penalty':penalty,
              'solver':solver,
              'max_iter':max_iter,
              }

 	log_reg_grid_search= GridSearchCV(estimator=log_reg, param_grid=random_grid, cv=20, n_jobs=-1, verbose=2)

 1. Confusion Matrix(After Hyperparameter Tuning)